ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 [^UCS-2]: See [[depr.locale.stdcvt](https://eel.is/c++draft/depr.locale.stdcvt)].
 [^Imagine-Defense]: Imagine having such a crap API with such shitty preconditions that it can't stand on its own merits and instead needs someone to painstakingly "defend" its honor.
 Amazing work from people who usually spend half of their time trying to convince me that Technology is Definitely A Meritocracy™ and not subject to any of the usual human forces that literally everything else deals with.
 [^lost-mind]: This includes Windows Terminal, a handful of Command Prompt shims, Powershell (most of the time), the Console on Mac OS, and (most) Linux Terminals not designed by people part of the weird anti-Unicode Fiefdoms that exist in the many Canon *nix Universes.
+[^aliasing]: Aliasing-capable means that the pointer can be used as the destination of a pointer cast and then be used in certain ways without violating the rules of C and C++ on what is commonly called "strict aliasing".
+Generally, this means that if data has one type, it cannot be used through a pointer as another type (e.g., getting the address of a `float` variable, then casting the `float*` to a `unsigned int*` and accessing it through the `unsigned int*`).
+Strict aliasing is meant to allow a greater degree of optimizations by being capable of knowing certain data types can always be handled in a specific way / with specific instructions.

 {% include anchors.html %}